Please note that this is work in progress.

 Installing on a pre-existing vm (bypass vm provisioning)

-Follow the above instructions with the following adjustments:
+Once the VM is available, follow the above instructions with the following adjustments:

 • When adjusting the new inventory.yaml:

-• Disable vm provisioning by setting ‘provision_vm: false
+• Disable vm provisioning by setting provision_vm: false

 • Set the ip to connect to your vm (only necessary if the hostname is not resolved to the correct ip on the control host):

-• Set ‘ansible_host: ip of your vm'
+• Set ansible_host: ip of your vm

 Categories: Uncategorized

-0 Comments
+3 Comments

 Leave a Reply